 The term Giclée print is an elevation in printmaking technology, in which images are generated from high resolution digital scans and printed with archival quality inks onto various substrates including canvas, fine art paper and photo-base paper.
 The Giclée printing process provides better color accuracy than offset printing processes.
-Giclée prints are typically created using professional 8-Color to 12-Color ink-jet printers.
-Among the manufacturers of these printers are vanguards such as Epson, MacDermid Colorspan, & Hewlett-Packard.
-These modern technology printers are capable of producing incredibly detailed prints for both the fine art and photographic markets.
-Giclee prints are sometimes mistakenly referred to as Iris prints, which are 4-Color ink-jet prints from a printer pioneered in the late 1970s by Iris Graphics.
+Giclée prints are typically created using professional 8-Color ink-jet printers.
+These modern technology printers can produce incredibly detailed prints for both the fine art and photographic markets.
+Giclée prints are sometimes mistakenly referred to as Iris prints, which are 4-Color ink-jet prints from a printer pioneered in the late 1970s by Iris Graphics.
 But these 8-Color ink-jet printers let the color gamut far exceed the standard 4-Color offset or inkjet printing capability.

-The Advantages: Giclee prints are advantageous to artists who do not find it feasible to mass produce their work, but want to reproduce their art as needed, or on-demand.
 Once an image is digitally archived, additional reproductions can be made with minimal effort and reasonable cost.
 The prohibitive up-front cost of mass production for an edition is eliminated.
 Archived files will not deteriorate in quality as negatives and film inherently do.
-Another tremendous advantage of giclee printing is that digital images can be reproduced to almost any size and onto various media, giving the artist the ability to customize prints for a specific client.
+Another tremendous advantage of Giclée printing is that digital images can be reproduced to almost any size and onto various media, giving the artist the ability to customize prints for a specific client.